Opportunities for Researchers

 • demonstrate risk taking and creativity

 • Radcliffe supports engaged scholarship.
-We welcome proposals that connect research to public policy, pressing social issues, and/or seek to actively engage audiences beyond academia.
+We welcome proposals that connect research to public policy, pressing social issues, and the active engagement of audiences beyond academia.

-• We welcome proposals relevant to the Institute’s focus areas, which include law, education, justice; climate change, with a particular interest in climate justice; and legacies of slavery.
+• We welcome proposals relevant to the Institute’s focus area on climate change, with a particular interest in climate justice.

-• Reflecting Radcliffe’s unique history and institutional legacy, proposals that focus on women, gender, and society or draw on the Schlesinger Library’s rich collections
+• Reflecting Radcliffe’s unique history and institutional legacy, we welcome proposals that focus on women, gender, and society and/or draw on the Schlesinger Library’s rich collections

 Please read our FAQs.
 If you still have questions, please contact Don Tontiplaphol, associate director of Academic Ventures and Engagement, at don_tontiplaphol@radcliffe.harvard.edu.